 Grid reference SK 984 439

-- Leave the car park, turn left and after about 70m turn right into Angel Court.
+- Leave the car park, turn left and after about 70 metres turn right into Angel Court, opposite the Parish Hall.
 Follow the road round and then walk between two rows of bungalows to a gate in a panel fence onto a path, once an ancient drove way.

 - Follow the public footpath directly opposite.
 Cross the meadow by bearing slightly left, heading for the middle of the far hedge to a fence and gate.

 - Walk straight across the next narrow field to a lake.
-Turn right and follow the public footpath around the edge of the lake.
-The path opens out into a area with large trees.
+Turn right and follow the public footpath around the lake.
+The path opens out into an area with large trees.
 Turn left and follow the path beside the larger lake.
 Continue straight along the path to the road.

 - Turn left along the roadside path towards the traffic lights.